No, you may find they most lament having to deal with The Inquisitor General.

 - Babylon 5 had several different kinds of examples:

-- The first-season episode Eyes, had an officer named Colonel Ari Ben Zayn arrive on the station to inquire into the details of recent events aboard the station, going all the way back to the series pilot episode.
+- The first-season episode "Eyes" has an officer named Colonel Ari Ben Zayn arrive on the station to inquire into the details of recent events aboard the station, going all the way back to the series pilot episode.
 He also brings along Harriman Gray, a telepath, who is to scan each of the officers aboard the station to ensure that they are loyal to EarthGov.
-Ivanova refuses, ostensibly because she is offended that her superiors would even suggest her loyalty could be in question, but in actuality it is because she is a rogue telepath.
-In addition, it turned out that the Colonel was really was trying to destroy the station commander's reputation.
-He had been seeking that posting, and had been high on the list for consideration, but the Minbari (who had secured veto power in this regard in exchange for the funds necessary to finish the station) rejected him (and many others) in favor of Commander Sinclair.
+Ivanova refuses, ostensibly because she is offended that her superiors would even suggest her loyalty could be in question, but in actuality, it is because she is a rogue telepath.
+In addition, it turned out that the Colonel was really trying to destroy the station commander's reputation.
+He had been seeking that posting and had been high on the list for consideration, but the Minbari (who had secured veto power in this regard in exchange for the funds necessary to finish the station) rejected him (and many others) in favor of Commander Sinclair.

 - Alfred Bester, being a PsiCop, is in a way this trope for the rest of the PsiCorps.
 He also uses his talents and authority to generally fuck with the mundanes when it serves his purposes.

-- In A Call To Arms, it is evident that the foreman at the shipyard for the new destroyers considers Micheal Garibaldi to be a most unwelcome version of this, but for the inverse of the normal reason: The foreman wants to get everything perfect, and Garibaldi is insisting that he accept things as "Good Enough" and move on so they can actually complete the project.
-Of course, it's also possible he was delaying over every little problem because he was actually The Mole.
+- In A Call to Arms, it is evident that the foreman at the shipyard for the new destroyers considers Micheal Garibaldi to be a most unwelcome version of this, but for the inverse of the normal reason: The foreman wants to get everything perfect, and Garibaldi is insisting that he accept things as "Good Enough" and move on so they can actually complete the project.
+Of course, it's also possible that he was delaying over every little problem because he was actually The Mole.

-- In "Coming Of Age", two officers are inspecting the Enterprise and her crew, second-guessing every decision and action they've taken thus far.
+- In "Coming of Age", two officers are inspecting the Enterprise and her crew, second-guessing every decision and action they've taken thus far.
 In the end, it is revealed that they suspected that an alien force was infiltrating Starfleet, and that at the end of their investigation, they found the Enterprise to be the finest ship in the fleet.

-- Air Force Blues has a mild example in the form of Barbie's ex girlfriend, Captain Dhart.
+- Air Force Blues has a mild example in the form of Barbie's ex-girlfriend, Captain Dhart.
 She appears from time to time to inspect the 809th, though nothing ever seems to come of it.

 - One strip had the squadron commander assuring his daughter that there was no monster in the closet.
 When he opened the door to show her, the Inspector General was standing in the closet, asking the father "How's it feel to lie to your kid?"

 - In fact, the very first time the Inspector General is mentioned in the comic, one of the characters is trying to equate the Inspector General to a Mad Scientist.
-The logic behind his conclusion is a a bit weak, to say the least.
+The logic behind his conclusion is a bit weak, to say the least.